kohtseyoung/F-Score-Capstone-Project/Testing.md

 **Findings**

 As seen from the data above, there is steady increase in mean returns across the F-Score.
-Additionally, it also should be noted from the summary table that that there is significant jump in returns between the following F-Scores: "2 -> 3", "5 -> 6", "7 -> 8".
-Focusing on these three significant increase, F-Score 3 higher returns is countered by its high return volality (2nd highest Standard Deviation).
-F-Score 6 shows to have both higher returns and lower return volatility compared to F-Score 5.
-F-Score 8 despite having higher returns, it also suffered from a slight increase in return volatity compared to F-Score 7.
-There is also a large decrease of return volality from F-Score 6 to F-Scocre 7 (0.487 to 0.431)
+Additionally, it also should be noted from the summary table that that there is significant changes in returns between the following F-Scores: "1 -> 2", "3 -> 8", "8-9".
+Focusing on these three significant increase, F-Score 1 higher returns is countered by its high return volality (the highest Standard Deviation).
+F-Scores from 3 to 8 shows to have both higher returns and lower return volatility than its previous scores.
+For "8-9", F-Score 8 despite having higher returns, it also suffered from a slightly higher return volatity compared to F-Score 9.

-From the results of TukeyHD test, the 9 F-Scores can be split into two groups with significant difference, the Low F-Score group containing score 1-5 and High F-Score group containing score 6-9.
-This is consistent from the basic analysis of mean and standard deviation as F-Score 6 shows a significant improvement in returns and volatility as noted above.
+From the results of TukeyHD test, the 9 F-Scores returns have significant difference between all scores.
+This finding enables a high flexiblity and autonomy for the assignment of F-Score into the Low and High groups.

 **Sharpe Ratio Analysis**